 - Part 1: Setting up InfluxDB, Grafana and Telegraf with Docker on Linux

-- Part 2: Graphing pfSense with Grafana - coming soon
+- Part 2: Monitoring a UPS with Grafana on Linux

 - Part 3: Grafana integration with 3rd party services such as Nest and weather.com - coming soon

 True to form we will be deploying most of the "TIG" (Telegraf, InfluxDB and Grafana) stack using docker.
 I experimented with using Telegraf in a docker container.
 It worked well but the list of volumes to mount in order for it function made me uncomfortable, including the docker socket.
 I ultimately ended up installing the Telegraf agent directly onto my Debian and pfSense hosts instead.